What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Personality inventories like the MMPI-3 and PAI assess emotional patterns, interpersonal styles, and psychological vulnerabilities.
 They help distinguish between conditions that look similar - like bipolar disorder versus borderline personality disorder.

-Symptom-specific measures track depression severity, anxiety levels, trauma responses, or eating disorder behaviors.
+Symptom-specific measures track depression severity, anxiety levels, trauma responses, or eating disorder behaviours.
 These provide objective baselines and monitor change.

-Neuropsychological assessment evaluates brain-behavior relationships when cognitive problems, head injuries, or neurological conditions affect functioning.
+Neuropsychological assessment evaluates brain-behaviour relationships when cognitive problems, head injuries, or neurological conditions affect functioning.

 The Multi-Session Process